 - Show samples of your work by uploading them to your profile.
 LinkedIn allows you to upload written documents, video, and other forms of media to enhance your page

 Engage with LinkedIn Groups

 Groups are where the promise of “exchanging knowledge” truly comes to life.
-You may want to start by joining the University of Virginia Alumni, Students and Friends group which is where students, alumni, parents, and recruiters regularly interact.
+You may want to start by joining the University of Virginia Alumni, Students, Faculty, and Staff group which is where students, alumni, parents, and recruiters regularly interact.
 Beyond that, you could search for groups that focus on your related interests, such as: future career fields, networking in a certain geographic location, and based on your college affiliations As you connect to people, take a look at the groups they’re a part of-that’s a great source of future inspiration.

 As you search for groups, you can see additional data about each group in the results, such as the number of people in your network that belong to the group, and most importantly, whether or not the group is active.
 LinkedIn Groups all have a similar structure that includes discussion boards, the ability to post and view jobs, and search the member directory.
 As a student, the discussion boards are a key source of insight into the issues, concerns, and challenges of a particular industry or professional situation, and it’s a great place to observe for a little while.
-Within each discussion, you can follow the discussion and receive additional information when others comment, and you can also like the discussion.
+Within each discussion board, you can follow the discussion and receive additional information when others comment, and you can also like the discussion.

 Within each group, we recommend adjusting your update settings to prevent getting overwhelmed.
 You can do that by choosing “my settings” under the “more” menu in each group.

 How can I ensure my profile is widely visible?

 Create a public profile link.
 Making your profile public gives you a short, easily shareable link that you can include on your resume, cover letter, email signature, and business cards.
 Making your profile public also improves your Google search results for your name, which can be very helpful if you have a common name, or it can assist you in making the right information about you accessible.